📅 Last Updated: September 6, 2024

 Cons Of A Home Equity Loan

-• Higher Interest Rate – The interest rate on a home equity loan will be higher than your first mortgage.
+• Higher interest rate – The interest rate on a home equity loan will be higher than your first mortgage.
+That said, the rate is typically lower than other unsecured loans.

-• Collateral – A home equity loan uses your house as collateral, which could put your home at risk if you miss too many payments.
+• Collateral at risk – A home equity loan uses your house as collateral, which could put your home at risk if you miss too many payments.

 Home Equity Line Of Credit (HELOC)